ritaj-suleman/Rush-Hour-Game-OOP/README.md

 # 🚕 Rush Hour – C++ OpenGL Game (GLUT + Binary File I/O)

-Welcome to **Rush Hour**, a C++ game developed using **OpenGL (GLUT)** as a university Object-Oriented Programming (OOP) project on Ubuntu.
+Welcome to **Rush Hour**, a C++ game developed using **OpenGL (GLUT)** as Object-Oriented Programming (OOP) project on Ubuntu.
 This fun and interactive game blends real-world logic with game development fundamentals like file handling, graphics, and object-oriented design.

 ---